NodeCedu/node-lws/README.md

 Prepares a Node.js Buffer for zero-copy sending.
 The passed buffer is copied into a larger, padded buffer which can be passed to ```sendPrepared``` for increased sending performance.
 Suitable when sending the same message many times, e.g. when broadcasting.

+The returned buffer *has to* be passed into at least one `sendPrepared` call to be properly deleted.
+Make sure not to call this function without at least one matching call to `sendPrepared`.

 #### sendPrepared(socket, message, binary)
 ```javascript
 server.sendPrepared(socket, buffer, false);